 The custom parts are available and more details are shown here.

 The wire parts and the axle are wrapped with copper wire and silver soldered.

 The BOM consists of 22 sheets and lists all the parts needed to build the RC Hawker Demon.

 Sheet 1 is shown above to give you a good idea of what to expect.
 Note that there are hot links that will take you to the appropriate supplier page.
 The Bom is included in the plans package.

-There are 6 parts that need to be made to order, from a machine shop-
+There are 4 parts that can be made to order, from Mr. AeroDesign in Quebec in Canada.

 We are offering the plans as PDF files only.
 There is a total of 101 sheets.(236Mb) They can all be printed on 'A' size sheets.
 A few sheets need to be printed full size and these are listed below.